 To make the khmer project easier to use and easier to build upon several fundamental changes need to happen.
 This document outlines our plan to do so while minimizing the impact of these changes on our existing users.
-The version numbers are approximate; there may be additional major number releases to support needed changes to the API along the way.
-This document has been updated for v2.0 onwards from the original roadmap.

 The discussion that lead to this document can be read at https://github.com/dib-lab/khmer/issues/389